 With your RB data and repository files on Microsoft’s Azure’s Cloud Services, you no longer need a back-up system.
 Data is mirrored between servers in different locations, so even if one server were to go down, another server would be accessed immediately with no interruption in service and no lost data.
 Repository files are also protected similarly, with duplicates stored in several locations.

-- RB9 stores the password using secure hash algorithm SHA-512, so no one can decrypt the password.
+- RB9 and RB Lite store the password using secure hash algorithm SHA-512, so no one can decrypt the password.

 - The SQL Server cannot be accessed from other locations.
 Only our web server can access.